 Adam joined RCO in 2007 as an outdoor grants manager in the Recreation and Conservation Section and again in 2014 as a natural resource policy specialist.
 He writes grant program rules, evaluates public comments on policy changes, manages program requirements with outside agencies, communicates with partner organizations, and manages contracting issues.
 Before coming to RCO, Adam worked as a trail builder for the Washington Trails Association, environmental stewardship coordinator for the Seattle Parks and Recreation Department, and as a contracted customer service officer for the U.S. Army.
 He has a political science degree from the University of Connecticut and a master of public administration degree from Indiana State University.
 Adam enjoys making memories with his wife and two young children, and playing senior league baseball and ice hockey.

 Allison joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 Allison was born and raised in Washington and considers both Spokane and Olympia her hometowns.
 She is a graduate of Willamette University in Salem, Oregon, and has her master’s degree in public administration from the University of Colorado.
-Before joining the RCO team, Allison spent 10 years in Colorado working at various nonprofit organizations, most recently at the Colorado Rural Health Center running a grant program through the Colorado Department of Public Health and Environment.
+Before joining the RCO team, Allison spent ten years in Colorado working at various nonprofit organizations, most recently at the Colorado Rural Health Center running a grant program through the Colorado Department of Public Health and Environment.
 In her spare time, she loves traveling, volunteering, concert-going, and spending time with friends and family.

-Leah Dobey joined RCO's policy team in August 2021.
+Leah joined RCO's policy team in August 2021.
 Leah formerly was the assistant division manager for recreation at the Department of Natural Resources.
 She has experience in policy development, grant management, contracts, diversity and equity issues, and legislative coordination.
 She attended Western Washington University and received a bachelor of science degree in geology.
 Before making her way back to natural resources, Leah spent time working in customer service, lettuce farming, and youth development.
 She now lives in Olympia and enjoys hiking and backpacking with her husband, and mountain biking, reading, and playing with her young daughter.

 Ben started with RCO in 2016 as an outdoor grants manager in the Recreation and Conservation Grant Section.
 Now as a policy specialist, he works with others to research, update, and create policy related to salmon recovery, recreation, and conservation.
 Ben came to RCO from Montana where he managed a bike and ski shop and worked for various nonprofits as a community organizer for public lands advocacy and trails development.
 Ben holds a master of science degree in environmental studies and master’s certificate in natural resource conflict resolution from the University of Montana.
 In his spare time, Ben enjoys bicycling, hiking, snowboarding, and exploring the great outdoors with his wife and their two poodles.

-Sandy Dotts joined in RCO in November 2021.
-Previously, she worked for the Washington Department of Fish and Wildlife, where she spent 21 years as both a habitat biologist and watershed steward in northeast Washington.
-She was active in the Kalispel Tribe-Pend Oreille Lead Entity for salmon grants for more than 20 years and had provided technical assistance on many Salmon Recovery Funding Board and Family Forest Fish Passage Program grants.
+Sandy joined in RCO in November 2021.
+Previously, she worked for the Washington Department of Fish and Wildlife, where she spent twenty-one years as both a habitat biologist and watershed steward in northeast Washington.
+She was active in the Kalispel Tribe-Pend Oreille Lead Entity for salmon grants for more than twenty years and had provided technical assistance on many Salmon Recovery Funding Board and Family Forest Fish Passage Program grants.
 Sandy received her bachelor of science degree in natural resource management from Washington State University.
 She and her husband live in Colville with their two horses.

 Marc joined RCO in 1999 as an outdoor grants manager for the Salmon Section and became manager of the section in 2021.
 His team, which he refers to as passionate, energetic, and hilarious, manages grants for the Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration program, Brian Abbott Fish Barrier Removal Board, Chehalis Basin Strategy, Estuary and Salmon Restoration Program, Family Forest Fish Passage Program, and the Washington Coast Restoration and Resiliency Initiative.
 Before coming to RCO, he was the shorelines and watershed planner for Lewis County and a transportation planner for the Washington Department of Transportation.
 He earned a bachelor of arts degree in geography from Western Washington University (Go Vikings!).
 Marc was born and raised in the Puget Sound region and will probably never leave our great state.
 He is blessed with a wife, from Port Angeles, four adult children, and one granddaughter.
 Marc is happiest outside, especially in the mountains…where he is free.

-Megan Duffy joined RCO as its director in May 2021.
+Megan joined RCO as its director in May 2021.
 She has spent her career caring for Washington’s rich natural heritage.
 After graduating with a law degree, she went to work with Ross Strategic, where she helped government agencies develop policies and programs for environmental issues.
 She then joined RCO as a policy specialist and went on to become the executive coordinator of the Governor’s Salmon Recovery Office, which is charged with implementing the state’s salmon recovery strategy.
 She promoted to the Washington Department of Natural Resources, where she served as the department supervisor, overseeing the daily operations of the agency and its 1,500 employees.
 While there, she was appointed to the Salmon Recovery Funding Board, which oversees the State’s grant program for salmon recovery projects.
 Before returning to RCO, she served as the deputy director of the Washington Liquor and Cannabis Board.
-Megan has lived in Washington since 1997 and enjoys hiking, running and paddle boarding with her family.
+Megan has lived in Washington since 1997 and enjoys hiking, running, and paddle boarding with her family.

-Alissa is an outdoor grants manager for the Salmon Section.
+Alissa is a senior outdoor grants manager for the Salmon Section.
 Before joining RCO in 2018, she managed the state’s nonpoint source water quality grants program, where she worked on policy issues, grant database implementation, federal reporting, and grant administration and coordination.
-Alissa also worked in the solid waste program managing public participation outreach grants and the recycling hotline, among other duties, during her 11-year tenure at the Washington State Department of Ecology.
+Alissa also worked in the solid waste program managing public participation outreach grants and the recycling hotline, among other duties, during her eleven-year tenure at the Washington State Department of Ecology.
 She studied environmental science at Washington State University and received a bachelor of science degree with an emphasis in biology.
 Alissa grew up moving around the country as a military dependent but spent her formative years in Hawaii where she developed a love of the ocean.
 She landed in Washington and made it her home.
 She continues to play outside surfing, paddle boarding, snowboarding, camping, and hiking.
 Alissa enjoys a good laugh and travels as much as possible.

 Jessica joined RCO in May 2022 as a data consultant to support the Salmon Recovery Portal’s data alignment effort, the State of Salmon in Watersheds report, and the orca Web site.
 Jessica previously worked as a contractor for RCO and within retail technology.
 She earned her bachelor of science degree in environmental science, technology, and policy from California State University of Monterey Bay and her master’s degree from The Evergreen State College in Olympia.
 In her spare time, Jessica enjoys kayaking, climbing, cooking, and walking her dog.

 John joined RCO in June 2023 as a salmon grants manager.
-Prior to that, he was the executive director and lead entity coordinator for the Snake River Salmon Recovery Board and, before that, the lead entity and project coordinator for Klickitat County.
-He holds a bachelor of science degree in fish science from the Ohio State University and a master degree in engineering science from Washington State University.
+Before that, he was the executive director and lead entity coordinator for the Snake River Salmon Recovery Board and, before that, the lead entity and project coordinator for Klickitat County.
+He holds a bachelor of science degree in fish science from the Ohio State University and a master's degree in engineering science from Washington State University.
 John enjoys camping and being outdoors with his family, as well as snowboarding, photography, and reading science fiction.

 Leslie joined RCO in June 2012 as the executive assistant to the director, deputy director, and legislative and policy director and now is the administrative services manager.
 In 2014, she added the role of human resources liaison.
-In addition to her years at RCO, she worked in the Governor’s Office for more than 22 years, serving four different Governors.
+In addition to her years at RCO, she worked in the Governor’s Office for more than twenty-two years, serving four different Governors.
 Leslie enjoys the outdoors and often can be found hiking or scaling mountains with her friends.
 She also is an animal lover.
 Joining her husband and two adult children are eight chickens, two dogs, one pet rabbit, and many rescue friends.

 Tara was appointed by Gov. Jay Inslee as the state's orca recovery coordinator in May 2021.
 Before that she worked in salmon recovery at RCO and led the Salmon Section.
 Before that, she worked on aquatic planning and science at the Washington Departments of Ecology and Natural Resources.
 Tara received her bachelor of science degree in environmental science, policy, and management from the University of California at Berkeley and her master’s degree from The Evergreen State College in Olympia.
 She lived, taught, traveled, and worked overseas for several years, in Asia and Central and South America.
 Tara lives in Olympia with her partner and two daughters.
 She loves soccer, ultimate Frisbee, horseback riding, backpacking, traveling, and spending time with her family.

 Kyle is the manager of the Grant Services Section.
-He joined RCO in 2013 as an outdoor grants manager in the Recreation and Conservation Grants Section after spending more than 10 years working in land management and habitat restoration at the Washington Department of Fish and Wildlife.
+He joined RCO in 2013 as an outdoor grants manager in the Recreation and Conservation Grants Section after spending more than ten years working in land management and habitat restoration at the Washington Department of Fish and Wildlife.
 Before that, he had spent numerous seasons working on backcountry trails and as a biological science technician for the U.S. Forest Service and the National Park Service in Arizona, California, and Utah.
 Originally from the East Coast, Kyle has spent the past two decades working and exploring the West.
 Kyle earned a bachelor of arts degree in environmental policy from Prescott College in Arizona.
 He enjoys coaching and playing soccer, running, surfing, hiking, golfing, and traveling all over the place to do those activities.
 He is married and has three awesome kids in Olympia.

 Dan joined RCO in 2004 as an outdoor grants manager in the Recreation and Conservation Grant Section.
 He works with the Department of Natural Resources, the U.S. Forest Service, and Snohomish County, focusing mainly on trail grants.
-Dan’s experience includes 7 years with the states of Utah and Idaho as a park ranger.
+Dan’s experience includes seven years with the states of Utah and Idaho as a park ranger.
 He earned a bachelor of science degree and a master’s degree from Utah State University as well as a master’s degree from the University of Idaho.
 He was raised in eastern Washington and enjoys the outdoors.

 Brent joined RCO in 2011, and is the performance and data analyst.
 He manages the performance reporting for the agency, performs data analysis, and also serves as the agency’s Lean advisor.
-Brent’s experience includes 8 years of fiscal and data analysis for state government.
+Brent’s experience includes eight years of fiscal and data analysis for state government.
 He earned a master of professional accountancy degree from Central Washington University.
 He was born and raised in western Washington and enjoys camping, fishing, and hunting.

 Stephanie joined RCO in August 2023 as the executive coordinator for the Washington Invasive Species Council.
 She began her career in Baltimore, Maryland where she built programs and partnerships focused on invasive species, contributed to emerald ash borer response and white-tailed deer management, and revamped the Weed Warriors volunteer program.
 She then served as an urban forester for the City of Seattle where she oversaw street tree care and provided a municipal perspective to the statewide steering committee for the Washington Urban Forest Pest Readiness Playbook.
 She has a bachelor of science degree in geography and environmental planning from Towson University and is an ISA-certified arborist and municipal specialist.
 In her free time, she enjoys traveling abroad, backpacking through Washington’s ample backcountry, and paddle boarding.